University of Arkansas at Pine Bluff: Academics

 UAPB is fully accredited by the Higher Learning Commission.

 UAPB has the only comprehensive aquaculture program in Arkansas, established to help support the state's $167 million aquaculture industry.

 Since UAPB offers only one engineering degree program (agricultural engineering), it has a partnership with the University of Arkansas at Fayetteville (UA) that allow qualified students to spend three years to complete an engineering related bachelor's degree at UAPB then automatic admissions into UA to complete their engineering bachelor's degree in two years.
 Students who successfully complete the UAPB-UA engineering program will have two bachelor's degrees in approximately five years.

 In 2019, UAPB established a partnership a with UALR William H. Bowen School of Law.
 UAPB students with at least a 3.4 cumulative GPA, minimum 154 LSAT score, and a clean disciplinary record will automatically be admitted.
 In addition to being admitted, they will receive a 25 percent tuition scholarship.

+Campus

+Much of the campus is in the Pine Bluff city limits though some portions are in unincorporated areas.